vkarpov15/mastering-async-await/content/chapter2.md

 ```

 The `Promise.all()` function is another important helper, because it lets you execute multiple promises in
-parallel and `await` on the result. `Promise.all()` is the preferred mechanism
+parallel and `await` on the result.
-for executing async functions in parallel.
-To execute async functions in series,
-you would use a `for` loop and `await` on each function call.

 The below code will run two instances of
 the `run()` function in parallel, and pause execution until they're both done.

 <div class="example-header-wrap"><div class="example-header">Example 2.18</div></div>